-- 1 IFRS GAAP plc decided to early adopt IFRS 9.
-It chose 1 January 2011 as the date of initial application. - 2 The group decided to apply the limited exemption in IFRS9p7.2.14 and has not restated prior periods in its year of the initial application.
+- IFRS GAAP plc decided to early adopt IFRS 9.
+It chose 1 January 2012 as the date of initial application. - The group decided to apply the limited exemption in IFRS 9p7.2.14 and has not restated prior periods in its year of the initial application but provided the disclosures set out in paragraphs 44S-44W of IFRS 7.
 Therefore: - (a) Where this exemption is applied, the entity should recognise any difference between the previous carrying amount and the carrying amount at the beginning of the annual reporting period that includes the date of initial application in the opening retained earnings (or other component of equity, as appropriate) of the reporting period that includes the date of initial application.
-In this appendix, IFRS plc does not have any such difference mainly because there were no changes in classification that could originate such a difference (that is, financial assets previously classified at amortised cost or cost and now classified as fair value through profit or loss or vice versa). - (b) The entity is not required to present a statement of financial position at the beginning of the earliest comparative period in accordance with IAS1p10(f), because comparative information is not restated as a result of early adoption. - (c) As the group is not restating prior periods, it discloses the applicable accounting policies for both periods, applying IAS 39 for the prior period and IFRS 9 for the current period.
+In this appendix, IFRS plc does not have any such difference mainly because there were no changes in classification that could originate such a difference (that is, financial assets previously classified at amortised cost or cost and now classified as fair value through profit or loss or vice versa).
+However, IFRS plc did reclass amounts within equity, from other reserves to retained earnings, due to a reclassification of available for sale debt instruments to fair value through profit or loss. - (b) The entity is not required to present a statement of financial position at the beginning of the earliest comparative period in accordance with IAS1p10(f), because comparative information is not restated as a result of early adoption. - (c) As the group is not restating prior periods, it discloses the applicable accounting policies for both periods, applying IAS 39 for the prior period and IFRS 9 for the current period.
 This appendix only includes the disclosures regarding IFRS 9. - (d) The previous point is also relevant for the notes regarding classification, measurement and disclosure of financial instruments previously applied, which are retained for the previous period.
-This illustrative appendix only includes the disclosures regarding IFRS 9 for the current period. - The group elected to present in other comprehensive income changes in the fair value of all its equity investments previously classified as available for sale, because its business model is not to hold these equity investments for trading.
-These investments do not meet the definition of held for trading of IAS39p1 and IAS39p9 (IFRS 9p5.7.5). - 4 Debt securities and debentures were not considered to meet the criteria to be classified at amortised cost in accordance with IFRS 9, because the objective of the group's business model is not to hold these debt securities in order to collect their contractual cash flows.
-They were therefore reclassified from available for sale to financial assets at fair value through profit or loss. - 5 The group did not have any financial instruments designated as at fair value through profit or loss in the fair value option condition in accordance with IAS 39. - 6 The group did not designate any financial asset or financial liabilities as at fair value through profit or loss on initial application in accordance with IFRS9p4.1.5 or IFRS 9p4.2.2. - 7 The group does not have unquoted equities or derivatives on unquoted equities.
+This illustrative appendix only includes the disclosures regarding IFRS 9 for the current period. - 3.
+The group elected to present in other comprehensive income changes in the fair value of all its equity investments previously classified as available for sale, because its business model is not to hold these equity investments for trading.
+These investments do not meet the definition of held for trading of IAS39p1 and IAS39p9 (IFRS 9p5.7.5).
+For this reason equity investments at fair value for through other comprehensive income were all classified as non-current. - 4.
+Debt securities were not considered to meet the criteria to be classified at amortised cost in accordance with IFRS 9, because the objective of the group's business model is not to hold these debt securities in order to collect their contractual cash flows.
+They were therefore reclassified from available for sale to financial assets at fair value through profit or loss. - The group did not have any financial instruments designated as at fair value through profit or loss in the fair value option condition in accordance with IAS 39.